Lindau Nobel Laureate Meeting Awards

 - a letter of endorsement from the host organisation, signed by their president and specific to the nominee applying.

-Submissions should be made by higher education institutions in soft copy via email to email@example.com.
+Submissions should be made by the research office of your higher education institution in soft copy via email to firstname.lastname@example.org.

 His Excellency Michael D. Higgins, the President of Ireland, is patron of the Lindau Nobel Laureate Meeting Fellow Award.